mingyucai/Modular_Deep_RL_E-LDGBA/README.md

 ## Results

 ### Task 1
-The task 1 is a surveillance mission that requireds to s visit region 1 and region 2 periodically.
+The task 1 is a surveillance mission that requireds to s visit region 1 and region 2 periodically (infinite horizon).
 The modular DDPG (on the left) is able to completely solve the specified task with 100% success rate.
 Standard DDPG (one the right) fails for this repetitve pattern.

 ![Modular](/Images/Task1_modular.gif)
 ![Standard](/Images/Task1_standard.gif)